KSanders7070/Clean_CRC_GEOJSON_PROPERTIES/README.md

 Will remove all overwriting properties objects in each feature of a geojson constructed for CRC that is not an isDefault feature.
 The isDefaults will be placed at the beginning of the feature collection.

 For clarification:
-	-In a isDefault feature, the properties to remain.
+* In a isDefault feature, the properties to remain.
-	-In a feature that is a Type:Point but has a TEXT property, the TEXT properties object will stay but all other objects will be removed from the properties.
+* In a feature that is a Type:Point but has a TEXT property, the TEXT properties object will stay but all other objects will be removed from the properties.
-	-In a feature that is anything else, it will remove the properties objects.
+* In a feature that is anything else, it will remove the properties objects.

 Run:
 1) Launch CMD prompt.